MarcusFulbright/Validate/docs/GettingStarted.md

 * `asHardRule()`: if the rule fails, do not perform any more operations on the same field, but continue processing other fields.
 This is the default behavior for Sanitize Rules.

-* `asHaltingRule()`: if this rule fails, do not perform any more validation on the subject and halt, returning any errors that have occurred up to this point.
+* `asHaltingRule()`: if this rule fails, do not perform any more validation on the subject and halt.

 ### Failure Messages